sconklin/hsvinfo/info.md

 * Camping is available at the [Monte Sano state park](https://www.alapark.com/campground).
 This is a lovely campground with pull-through, back-in, and tent camping spaces.
 There are also cabins available for rental in the park.
 The drive from the park to the conference hotel is 20-40 minutes, depending on traffic.

+## Travel to/from Huntsville

+Flying in and out of Huntsville Airport (HSV) is usually expensive, with limited airline choices.

+The carriers flying into Huntsville are:

+* American Airlines
+* Delta Air Lines
+* United Airlines
+* Silver Airways
+* Frontier Airlines

+If you're going to rent a car and have the time, you can often save significantly by comparing flights into Nashville, TN (BNA) or Birmingham, AL (BHM).
+These are each about a two hour drive from the conference hotel.
+Southwest flies into both of these airports.

+## Transit within Huntsville

+If you don't have a car, we recommend using ride sharing services or taxis for local transportation.

+Huntsville has very limited [public transit[(https://www.huntsvilleal.gov/residents/streets/public-transportation/shuttle-bus/), with several [city bus routes](https://maps.huntsvilleal.gov/PublicTransit/).

+[Route 3](https://maps.huntsvilleal.gov/PublicTransit/maps/Route3_2015.pdf) stops at the Marriott at 31 minutes after the hour, and takes an hour to run that route.
+Tranfers only occor at the transit center, at the other end of the route.
+The last trip departs that transit center at 5 PM.

 ## Things to see and do near the Conference Hotel

 * [The Space and Rocket Center](https://rocketcenter.com/)